LoyolaChicagoBooks/scala-tdd/source/environment.rst

    :language: scala
    :linenos:
    :lines: 11,19,27

+.. todo:: Problem here with super-long lines of source code!
+Will have
+	  to reformat source!

 The first two take the boundaries of the integration interval and the function to be integrated of type